2025 - A Good Year for Wildflower?

 Essentially, the early season hot and humid weather pushed a brilliant amount of growth earlier than we’d usually expect with great flower density.

-As an advocate of closed-loop systems recycling green waste to aid soil regeneration, the notion of removing nutrients for a meadow to thrive was seemed completely illogical.
-However, it’s precisely because of this that our meadows can thrive; the more nutrient-deprived the soil, the lower density of grasses and other growth which will inhibit wildflower growth.
+As an advocate of closed-loop systems (recycling green waste on site to aid soil regeneration), the notion of removing nutrients for a meadow to thrive was seemed completely illogical.
+However, it’s precisely because of this that our meadows can thrive; the more nutrient-deprived the soil, the lower the density of grasses and other greenery which will inhibit wildflower growth.

-That hot, humid weather, then followed by incredibly dry periods, is precisely what drives the growth of these inhibiting species.
-The growth of grass is our simplest indicator; if the meadows are cut in August, and we see significant grass growth by October, an additional cut and collect early winter helps to keep the grass low and less likely to out-compete the wildflower.
+Unfortunately this hot, humid weather, then followed by incredibly dry periods, drives the growth of these inhibiting species.
+The growth of grass is our simplest indicator; if the meadows are cut in August, and we see significant grass growth by October, an additional cut and collect early on in winter helps to keep the grass low and less likely to out-compete the wildflower during the spring.

 Likewise, the continued safeguarding of species such as Yellow Rattle keep grass growth in check due to their hemiparasitic nature, as this species not only provides brilliant plant cover, but feeds semi-parasitically off of the nearby root systems of grasses.